ProgrammingAssignmentNiamhGraham/booking-code/README.md

 #Assumptions

-  	•	The structure (table names, column names, etc.) of any future database this code will be implemented on will be the same as the sample database (“airline_seating.db”) provided.
+  	•	The structure (table names, column names, etc.) of any future database this code will be implemented on will be the same as the sample database (“airline_seating.db”) provided

-  	•	The format of any future .csv file this code will be implemented on will be the same as the sample file (“bookings.csv”) provided.
+  	•	The format of any future .csv file this code will be implemented on will be the same as the sample file (“bookings.csv”) provided

-  	•	All seats – both available and unavailable – will be present in the “seating” table and thus do not have to be inferred from the “rows_cols” table.
+  	•	All seats – both available and unavailable – will be present in the “seating” table and thus do not have to be inferred from the “rows_cols” table

 #Code Implementation